1972 Robinsons department store fire: Fire

 The fire occurred at 09:55 while employees were working inside the department store.
 The fire was the result of a short circuit due an overloaded electrical branch on the first floor.
-An employees in the store saw wires on the ceiling catching fire and sparks shooting across "like a dynamite fuse".
+An employee in the store saw wires on the ceiling catching fire and sparks shooting across "like a dynamite fuse".
 Drapes on the wall caught fire and rapidly spread.
 People in the department store were evacuated by its internal fire-fighting team while also attempting to extinguish the blaze.
 There were about 350 employees and 200 others in the building at the time of the fire.
 It took minutes for the fire to engulf the four-storey building.
 The building's fire protection methods were insufficient and flammable items caused the fire to intensify into an inferno.
 Nine persons were killed, including eight people trapped in an elevator when power was lost.
 Another fatality was discovered on the second floor restroom.
 A pregnant woman was among the dead.
 Eight of those killed were store employees and another was a shopper.
 The fire caused the statue of the Roman God Mercury situated on the roof to melt.
 An eyewitness recalled gray smoke which turned black while leaving the building.
 The fire rose up to 61 m at a point, and was seen from Toa Payoh and Jurong.